georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/atlas/README.md

 # Atlas addon

 Generates PDF maps based on vector features.
-Each pages represents one feature in its mapping context.
+Each page displays one feature in its mapping context.

 Authors: @jdenisgiguere, @fvanderbiest